Pediatric Autoimmune Disease Research

 Diabetes occurs when the body’s immune cells turn against it and attack the pancreas.
 Drs.
 David Rawlings and Andrew Scharenberg are using gene editing to engineer regulatory cells that could halt these attacks – a groundbreaking approach that could lead to cures.

 Dr. Troy Torgerson and others are working to sequence the DNA of children with multiple sclerosis (MS).
 Their goal is to identify which genes work together to cause the disease, opening the door to gene therapies that could cure it.
 The goal is to correct the genes so the immune system behaves normally.

 Testing a New Drug for Autoimmune Diseases

-Our researchers, including Oukka and Dr. Anne Stevens, are joining forces with Kineta Inc. to pursue new therapies for autoimmune diseases.
+Our researchers, including Dr. Anne Stevens, are joining forces with Kineta Inc. to pursue new therapies for autoimmune diseases.
 The collaboration – the Alliance for Children’s Therapeutics – is testing a new drug candidate called dalazatide.
 It could be a safer, more effective treatment for autoimmune diseases like lupus, multiple sclerosis and juvenile arthritis.

 Searching for Genes That Cause Autoimmunity

 Regulatory T cells police the immune system and tell other immune cells when to calm down and call off their attacks.
 Torgerson and his colleagues discovered that a variety of mutations in the gene FOXP3 can stop the body from producing regulatory T cells, triggering a severe autoimmune condition called immune dysregulation polyendocrinopathy enteropathy X-linked (IPEX).

 Now Torgerson’s team is sequencing the genes of patients who have IPEX-like symptoms but don’t have FOXP3 mutations.
 The researchers hope to identify other gene mutations that affect regulatory T cells.
 This could lead to insights about the fundamental causes of many autoimmune disorders.